lyanlin96/Application-Security-Ingress-Controller/README.md

 To preserve the authentication securely on the Kubernetes cluster, you can save it with the Kubernetes secret.
 For example

-    kubectl create secret generic fad-login -n [namespace] --from-literal=username=admin --from-literal=password=[admin password]
+    kubectl create secret generic as-login -n [namespace] --from-literal=username=admin --from-literal=password=[admin password]

-The secret is named fad-login.
+The secret is named as-login.
 This value will be specified in the Ingress annotation "Application Security-login" for the Application Security Ingress Controller to get permission access on the Application Security.

 :warning:  The namespace of the authentication secret must be the same as the Ingress which references this authentication secret.